 Anti Doping Policy

-The following protocols are designed to supplement the International Standard for Testing as necessary to reflect the specificities of cricket.
-They are not intended to amend or contradict the International Standard for Testing.
-In the event of any conflict between these protocols and the International Standard for Testing, the latter shall prevail.
+The following protocols are designed to supplement the International Standard for Testingand Investigations as necessary to reflect the specificities of cricket.
+They are not intended to amend or contradict the International Standard for Testing and Investigations.
+In the event of any conflict between these protocols and the International Standard for Testing and Investigations, the latter shall prevail.

 Doping Control Officer (DCO)means any official who has delegated responsibility for the on-site management of Sample collection at a Match.